-This is the first of three articles by students.
-The first is about researching and developing the project, followed by a second piece in early autumn about the challenges and opportunities of delivering the project.
-A final article about the project’s completion will be available towards the end of 2016.
+This is the second of three articles by students.
+The first was about researching and developing the project, followed by this second piece about the challenges and opportunities of delivering the project.
+A final article about the project’s completion will be available in November.

 The research that the team has conducted so far – into Brutalist and Modernist architecture, Archigram, contemporary collaborative projects, the history of Southbank Centre, and radical pedagogies - has brought forth various relations, as indicated below: